mishmash-io/opentelemetry-server-embedded/README.md

 Here you can also find implementations of such data sources for a few popular open source softwares and additional tools to use when working with OpenTelemetry data.

+**Blend** and **bundle** them to build your own **Observability backends:**
+- for batch processing with Apache Spark or Hive
+- for real-time analytics with Apache Druid and Apache Superset
+- for Machine Learning and AI

 > [!TIP]
 > This is a public release of code we have accumulated internally over time and so far contains only a limited subset of what we intend to share.
 >